RalphSommerer/8085-Assembler/README.md

 ```

 ### Constants
 Constants are in decimal by default, but hexadecimal and binary are also supported.
 Constants can also be negative and are stored in two's complement form when assembled.
+Hexadecimal numbers can be written both using C- and Pascal-style syntax (e.g. 0x7F and 7FH).
 ```asm
 MVI A, 10     ; Decimal constant
 MVI A, 0x0A   ; Hexadecimal constant